-Choosing a chatbot is an investment and as a marketer it’s important that you make sure you get the most out of it to see an improvement in your marketing results.
+Choosing a chatbot is an investment and as a marketer, it’s important that you make sure you get the most out of it to see an improvement in your marketing results.

-It requires careful consideration and weighing out different alternatives and chatbot solutions.
+This requires careful consideration and weighing out different alternatives and chatbot solutions.
 And there are a number of things to take into account when buying a chatbot to support your marketing efforts vs one for your customer service.

 When it comes to chatbots for marketing the main objective of a bot is to generate, convert, nurture and qualify leads.

 That’s why we’ve gathered the following list to help you understand the key elements to consider when choosing your marketing chatbot solution: